+Author

+RM

-Name Author Judge Signature udge Signature RM RD Score each criterion 1 to 1 0, with 10 being the highest/best.
-CRITERIA SCORE COMMENTS Speaker A COMMENTS Speaker B Introduction - shall be memorized Is it effective?
+Score each criterion 1 to 1

+CRITERIA SCORE COMMENTS Speaker A COMMENTS Speaker B

+Introduction - shall be

+memorized

+Is it effective?

 Is it appropriate?

-Does it command attention?
-Communication of Mood, Emotion, Thought Is the mood interpreted correctly?
-Characterization Does the speaker suggest character without undue impersonation?
-Vocal Responsiveness Volume, pronunciation, articulation, and enunciation are appropriate?
-Are pauses used effectively?
-Body Action Gestures, poise, and motion are appropriate & effective.
-Appropriateness of Selection Quality, cutting, arrangement General Effect/Areas to be improved Eye contact and other factors not covered above
+Does it command

+attention?

+Communication of Mood,

+Emotion, Thought

+Is the mood interpreted

+correctly?

+Characterization

+Does the speaker

+suggest character

+without undue

+impersonation?

+Vocal Responsiveness

+Volume, pronunciation,

+articulation, and

+enunciation are

+appropriate?
+Are

+pauses used

+effectively?

+Body Action

+Gestures, poise, and

+motion are appropriate &

+effective.

+Appropriateness of

+Selection

+Quality, cutting,

+arrangement

+General Effect/Areas to

+be improved

+Eye contact and other

+factors not covered

+above